-The mission of the Sexual Harassment and Rape Prevention Program is to eliminate sexual and intimate partner violence.
+The mission of the Sexual Harassment & Rape Prevention Program is to eliminate sexual and intimate partner violence.
 SHARPP's mission is accomplished in two parts: by providing free and confidential advocacy and direct services to all survivors and their allies; and by offering culturally competent awareness and prevention programs to the University of New Hampshire community.

+SHARPP was founded in 1978 by a group of concerned faculty, staff and community members as a grassroots response to sexual violence on campus.
+Originally known as the Rape Task Force and later as the Rape Assistance and Information Program, SHARPP adopted its current name in 1982.
 In 1988, in response to a high profile sexual assault in Stoke Hall, the University administration provided SHARPP with the resources to hire its first full-time coordinator.
 An advisory board consisting of representatives from faculty, staff, students and community members was created soon after to serve as a source for community support and guidance.

 SHARPP is a member of the New Hampshire Coalition Against Domestic and Sexual Violence.
 The Coalition is a statewide clearinghouse formed to provide technical and organizational direction to crisis centers throughout the state.
 The Coalition also works for legislative changes to aid victims of family violence and sexual assault.
 As a member of the Coalition, we are evaluated every two years on the quality of our administrative, outreach and client services performance.

 SHARPP is funded through the University's General Fund, Student Fees and by a variety of state and federal grants such as the Victims of Crime Act (VOCA), the Family Violence Prevention Service Act (FVPSA) and the Sexual Violence Prevention Grant (SVP).
 SHARPP is also funded through private grants, charitable donations and agency fundraising.